Pharmacist Tool

 Step 1: Confirm the Tresiba pen presentation

 Before calculating days supply, verify the exact Tresiba product being dispensed.
-Different pen presentations can contain different total unit amounts, so confirming the package is essential.
+Different pen presentations can contain different total unit amounts, so confirming the correct package is essential.

 Step 2: Calculate total dispensed units